-Platelets are a type of blood cell that helps the blood to clot.
+Everolimus can reduce the number of platelets (which help the blood to clot).
 You may bruise more easily, have nosebleeds or your gums may bleed when you brush your teeth.
 Tell your specialist team if you notice any of these symptoms.

 Nausea and vomiting